data-apis/array-api/spec/extensions/fourier_transform_functions.md

 (function-hfft)=
 ### hfft(a, /, *, n=None, axis=-1, norm='backward')

-Computes the one-dimensional discrete Fourier Transform of a signal with Hermitian symmetry.
+Computes the one-dimensional discrete Fourier transform of a signal with Hermitian symmetry.

 #### Parameters